Did Loki fake his death? How did Loki take the throne? Loki as king?! Where’s Odin now? And what happened to to Heimdall?

 What happened to Odin?

-The main theories are that after Loki-posing-ass-guard informed Odin of his own death, the Allfather collapsed into Odinsleep, or died – either by natural causes or by the hand of Loki himself.
+The main theories are that after Loki-posing-as-guard informed Odin of his own death, the Allfather collapsed into Odinsleep, or died – either by natural causes or by the hand of Loki himself.
 Loki then stashed him somewhere, took Odin’s form and with it, his throne.

-While it’s plausible that Loki murdered him, it’s unlikely such a dramatic event would happen off-screen.
+Because while it’s plausible that Loki murdered him, it’s unlikely such a dramatic event would happen off-screen.
 Besides, there’s still a lot of *issues* between the two that need resolving… damnit… Not that Marvel seem to care much for character building.

 The more plausible answer (imo) as to what’s happened to Odin, is that he collapsed by natural causes.
 Perhaps Loki dropped the guard facade and yelled at him again?